Meloni government

-The Meloni government is the 68th government of the Italian Republic, the first led by the president of Brothers of Italy, Giorgia Meloni, who is also the first woman to hold the office of Prime Minister of Italy.
-The government was announced on 21 October 2022 and was officially sworn in on the next day.
+The Meloni government is the 68th and current government of the Italian Republic, the first headed by Giorgia Meloni, leader of Brothers of Italy, who is also the first woman to hold the office of Prime Minister of Italy.
+The government was sworn in on 22 October 2022.
 It was one of the fastest government formations in the history of the Italian Republic.
 It was variously described as a shift to the political right, as well as the first far-right-led coalition in Italy since World War II.